Maximus41/SP500-Time-Series-Analysis/README.md

-# Time Series Analysis of S&P500 between year 2012 & 2022
+# Time Series Analysis of S&P500 Index between the Years 2012 & 2022
-Here is the [link](./dji_analysis.nb.html) to the complete code snippet.
+Here is the [link](./s-p500_analysis.md) to the complete code snippet with results.

 ## Objective
 The project performs a preliminary analysis of the underlying time series,